-VCE VET Applied Fashion Design and Technology will provide students with basic design and development skills and knowledge to prepare for work in the fashion industry.
+This Certificate II course provide students with basic design and development skills and knowledge to prepare for work in the fashion industry.
 This program allows for creative expression to be developed and displayed in the practical projects undertaken.
 Opportunities will be provided to acquire and develop skills in sewing, design processes, working with patterns, applying quality standards and interpreting basic sketches.
-Units 3 and 4 of the program include identifying fibres and fabrics, fabric performance and handling, garment repairs, alterations, basic patternmaking principles, preparing and marketing design concepts.
+Year 2 of the program include identifying fibres and fabrics, fabric performance and handling, garment repairs, alterations, basic patternmaking principles, preparing and marketing design concepts.